• Home

 The right choice is very situational dependent.
 It depends on what your risk tolerance is, what your plan for the property is, what interest rates are like at the time of purchase, etc.

-What Is The Difference Between A Variable Rate Mortgage And An Adjustable Rate Mortgage?
+What Is The Difference Between A Variable And An Adjustable Mortgage Rate?

 Variable and Adjustable mortgage rates are both based on the Lender's Prime Lending rate, and therefore subject to change.